-Not only does a thorough search provide data to find confusingly similar marks, it also helps attorneys identify weaknesses in marks that will minimize the protection.
+Not only does a thorough search provide data to find confusingly similar marks, but it also helps attorneys identify weaknesses in marks that will minimize protection.
 It may also require significant additional costs to prosecute.
 This further assures that our clients will not spend money building up a brand that they ultimately may need to abandon, trademark, or not trademark.

 Additionally, our search opinions give our clients the defense of diligence in the case they are sued for bad faith or willful infringement.
 This is something both our clients and attorneys can rely on.